jaym-01/RISCVCPU/statements/Jay.md

 Forwarding values has been sorted in the forwarding section.

-Ensuring a stall does not occur requires the logic for when a stall happens to be changed, which I did on [this commit](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389#diff-335ac708a1d5853dc8065daac5f19c88dc54a2e6b930322614f7e7ba37f0ba53), the code changed ensures that it does not stall when the memory stage is being flushed, this is shown below.
+Ensuring a stall does not occur requires the logic for when a stall happens to be changed, which I did on [commit 5e5b21f](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389#diff-335ac708a1d5853dc8065daac5f19c88dc54a2e6b930322614f7e7ba37f0ba53), the code changed ensures that it does not stall when the memory stage is being flushed, this is shown below.

 ```sv
 if(insOp_m == 7'b0000011 && (Rd_m == Rs1_e || Rd_m == Rs2_e) && flush1_m == 0 && flush2_m == 0) stall = 1;